 Presenting our home and SUM gallery

 SUM gallery produces, presents and exhibits with a curatorial vision favouring challenging, thought-provoking multidisciplinary work that pushes boundaries and initiates dialogue.
 We began as Pride in Art, founded by Two-Spirit artist and activist Robbie Hong in 1998.
 In 2008 Pride in Art mounted the first Queer Arts Festival.
-This year, SUM opens as a permanent space, presenting year-round multidisciplinary exhibitions and events that further the artistic vision of the Queer Arts Festival.
+In 2018, SUM opened as a permanent space, presenting year-round multidisciplinary exhibitions and events that further the artistic vision of the Queer Arts Festival.
 SUM brings diverse communities together to support artistic risk-taking, incite creative collaboration and experimentation, and celebrate the rich heritage of queer artists and art.

 We chose the name SUM to honour the space’s originally intended use as a Dim Sum (點心) restaurant on the fourth floor of the Sun Wah building.
 Unfortunately the floor was never occupied and has remained in shell condition until now.
 For those familiar with Chinatown, you might recognize the traditional round window on Keefer Street.

 The name SUM has additional layers: